 Most often, the worms stay in muscles and do not cause symptoms.

 Symptoms that do occur depend on where the infection is found in the body:

 Treatment may involve:

-If the cyst is in the eye or the brain, steroids should be started a few days before other medicines to avoid problems caused by swelling during antiparasitic treatment.
-Not all patients benefit from antiparastic treatment.
+If the cyst is in the eye or brain, steroids should be started a few days before other medicines to avoid problems caused by swelling during antiparasitic treatment.
+Not all people benefit from antiparasitic treatment.

 If you have any symptoms of cysticercosis, contact your health care provider.

 Avoid unwashed foods, do not eat uncooked foods while traveling, and always wash fruits and vegetables well.

 White AC, Brunetti E. Cestodes.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 354.

 White AC, Fischer PR.
 Cysticerosis.
 In: Kliegman RM, Stanton BF, St Geme JW III, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 303.